arangodb/docs/3.9/data-modeling-naming-conventions-database-names.md

 In ArangoDB versions before 3.9 there was only the **traditional** naming convention available.
-Since ArangoDB version 3.9 there is also the **extended** naming convention, which is disabled by default.
+Since ArangoDB version 3.9 there is also the **extended** naming convention, that is disabled by default.
 It can be enabled on an installation by setting the startup option `--database.extended-names-databases` to `true`.

+{% hint 'info' %}
+The extended naming convention is an **experimental** feature in ArangoDB 3.9, but will become the norm in a future version.
+Drivers and client applications should be prepared for this feature.
+{% endhint %}

 The restrictions of the two naming conventions are: